valendesigns/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 2.0.13 =
+* Remove almost all messages from the Theme Check plugin.

 = 2.0.12 =
 * Added additional filters to the array that builds the Theme Option UI.